jlong/css-spinners/README.md

 Spinner.css
 ===========

-Simple CSS spinners and throbbers made with CSS.
+Simple CSS spinners and throbbers made with CSS and minimal HTML markup.

 ## Markup